josherrickson/stata2/stata_markdown/05-regression.md

 ~~~~

 When you try this yourself, you may notice that its not quite as fast as `regress`.
 That is because for linear regression we have a "closed form
 solution" - we just do some quick math and reach an answer.
-However, almost every time of regression lacks a closed form solution, so instead we solve
+However, almost every other type of regression lacks a closed form solution, so instead we
-it iteratively - Stata guesses at the best coefficients that minimize error^[Technically that maximizes likelihood, but that distinction is not
+solve it iteratively - Stata guesses at the best coefficients that minimize error^[Technically that maximizes likelihood, but that distinction is not
-important for understanding.], and keeps guessing (using the knowledge of the previous guesses) until it stops getting significantly different results.
+important for understanding.], and keeps guessing (using the knowledge of the previous guesses) until it stops getting significantly different
+results.

 From this output, we get the "Number of obs" again.
 Instead of an ANOVA table with a F-statistic to test model significance, there is instead a "chi2"
 (^$^\chi^2^$^, pronounced "ky-squared" as in "Kyle").
 In this model, we reject the null that all coefficients are identically 0.